espocrm/documentation/docs/administration/terms-and-naming.md

 Attributes are named in lowerCamelCase (start with a lowercase letter).

-Field types that have multiple attributes:
+Field types that have multiple attributes and their attribute naming:

 * Link: *fieldId*, *fieldName*
 * Link-Multiple: *fieldIds*, *fieldNames* (ids − array of IDs, names − object of ID => name pairs)